Getting Your Name on Google Search (or Changing the Results)

 There’s literally nothing on the site except for this – just the title and the URL.
 That’s it.

-Within three to four days, you’ll notice that this website is going to pop up onto page two or three for the SERP for your name (depending on how popular of a person you are, how much press you’ve had, any other people with your name, etc).
+Within three to four days, you’ll notice that this website is going to pop up on page two or three for the SERP for your name (depending on how popular of a person you are, how much press you’ve had, any other people with your name, whether you have social media profiles, etc).